lucavallin/verto/README.md

 Welcome! 👋🏼

-**First Issue** is an initiative to curate a list of accessible issues from popular projects, so developers look for a new (or first) project to contribute to can get started quickly.
+**First Issue** is an initiative to curate a list of accessible issues from popular projects, so developers looking for a new (or first) project to contribute to can get started quickly.

 Open-source maintainers are always looking to get more people involved, but it can be challenging to become a contributor.
 We believe First Issue lowers the barrier for future contributions - and this is why it exists.